JuliaPackageComparisons/JuliaPackageComparisons.github.io/README.md

 # Julia Package Comparisons

-Welcome to the repository for Julia Package Comaprisons!
+Welcome to the repository for Julia Package Comparisons!
 This repository hosts a website that aims to help Julia users discover and choose between packages.
 Click the link below to open it!

 ## [Website link](https://juliapackagecomparisons.github.io/)